School of Human Movement, Sport, & Leisure Studies

 just to mention a few of the areas we study!

-Our dynamic and nationally-renowned faculty is committed to both undergraduate and graduate education.
+Our dynamic and nationally-renowned faculty members are strongly committed to promoting the highest caliber undergraduate and graduate education for all students.
 Each of us excels in our teaching, research, creative activities, and service to our students.

 - Athletic Training

 - Tourism, Leisure, and Event Planning.

 For those interested in specialized, advanced study, the School features a Masters-level graduate program with three specializations in: